LaunchCodeEducation/data-analysis/src/chapters/functions/studio.rst

       ['orange', 123, 'world', 'hello']

-What if we wanted the reversed array to be ``['egnaro', 321, 'dlrow', 'olleh']``?
+What if we wanted the reversed list to be
+``['egnaro', 321, 'dlrow', 'olleh']``?

-Let's have some fun by creating a process that reverses BOTH the order of the entries in an array AND the order of characters within the individual elements.
+Let's have some fun by creating a process that reverses BOTH the order of the entries in an list AND the order of characters within the individual elements.

 Remember that a function should perform only one task.
-To follow this best practice, we will solve the array reversal by defining two functions - one that reverses the characters in a string (or the digits in a number) and one that flips the order of entries in the array.
+To follow this best practice, we will solve the list reversal by defining two functions - one that reverses the characters in a string (or the digits in a number) and one that flips the order of entries in the list.

 Reverse Characters
 -------------------